istio/istio/demos/helloworld.md

 ---

-This demo starts two versions of a helloworld microservice each with two versions, in order to demonstrate how Istio can be used to split incoming traffic between the two versions.
+This demo starts two versions of a helloworld microservice each with two instances, in order to demonstrate how Istio can be used to split incoming traffic between the two versions.
 You can define the proportion of traffic to each microservice as a percentage.